-Hexacago Health Academy (HHA) is a game-based science and health program.
+Hexacago Health Academy (HHA) is a game-based science and health program hosted by the Game Changer Chicago Design Lab at Ci3.
 HHA engages high school students in learning about and addressing major health issues through game play, interaction with STEM and health professionals, and mentoring.

 The Hexacago Board

-In 2013, the Game Changer Chicago Design Lab created a game board that could be used to design a variety of games related to health and STEM issues.
-The board, Hexacago, symbolizes the city of Chicago and the different city regions overlaid with a grid of hexagons.
-Each game played on the board brings a systems-level perspective to health and wellness and helps players understand how personal, social, community, and policy factors affect help.
+In 2013, Ci3’s Game Changer Chicago Design Lab created a game board that could be used to design a variety of games related to health and STEM issues.
+The board, “Hexacago,” symbolizes the city of Chicago and the different city regions overlaid with a grid of hexagons.
+Each game played on the board brings a systems-level perspective to health and wellness and helps players understand how personal, social, community, and policy factors affect their health and overall wellbeing.

 Hexacago Game Design Program